Alaska Court Records

 DUI (Driving Under Influence) and DWI (Driving While Intoxicated/Impaired) refer to drinking and driving on a highway or public road in Alaska.
 Although these terms are interchangeable, the actual offense is Driving Under Influence, according to Alaska Stat. § 28.35.030, DUI refers to driving while under the influence of a substance that can alter cognitive abilities.

 Law enforcement may still indict a driver if a chemical test taken within four (4) hours of driving shows a blood or breath alcohol concentration of 0.08%.
-This standard is much lower for underage drivers who are indictable for DUI with a blood or breath alcohol concentration of 0.02%.
+This standard is much lower for underage drivers who are chargeable for DUI with a blood or breath alcohol concentration of 0.02%.

 What Happens When You Get A DUI for the First Time in Alaska?

 During the trial, the defendant may question the evidence’s admissibility, the working condition of the equipment, and other factors as defense tools to dismiss the charges.
-However, a good rule of thumb is to employ an attorney to reach a plea bargain with the court for lesser penalties.
+However, a good rule of thumb is to hire an attorney to reach a plea bargain with the court for lesser penalties.

 How Likely is Jail Time After a First DUI in Alaska?